 Download the Land Owner Statement for the Beneficial Management Practices Program.

-Ministry of Agriculture and Food’s Water Licenses and Approvals Guide
+Ministry of Agriculture and Food’s Water Licences and Approvals Guide

-Visit the Ministry’s website for their water license and approval guide.
+Visit the Ministry’s website for their water licence and approval guide.

 Funding Acknowledgement Requirements